Singapore's Little India

-I know this will sound funny, but for a small place Singapore sure is really big.
+For a small place Singapore sure is really big, that may sound funny but its true.
 Long gone are the days when the Lion City was just a 1-2 day stopover before continuing your journey into Asia.
 Singapore has come of age and grown into one of the crown Jewels of the Asian world.

-While it's true these neighborhoods have their tourist sections, I encourage you to explore them further.
+Many of Singapore's neighborhoods have incredible tourist sections, However I encourage you to explore them further.
 Take the path less traveled, as each one has more for you to discover.

-In the following sections of this blog we'll give you Tips and advice for making a plan to experience & photograph Little India, and start you on your journey discovering the many diverse cultures that make Singapore unique in Asia.
+In the following sections of this blog you'll find Tips and advice for discovering & photographing Little India, and start you on your journey to experience the many diverse cultures that make Singapore unique in Asia.

-However, It's really Singapore’s neighborhoods like Chinatown, Little India, Kampong Glam and others that are the cultural heart of the city.
-It's here when visiting the neighborhood Markets & Shops, and dining on local cuisine at the Hawkers, that you will discover and learn about the daily lives of the Singapore people.
-So if you want to experience more of Singapore and tell a better story with your pictures, you'll have to dive into the busy streets and get off the beaten trek.
+However, It's really Singapore’s neighborhoods like Chinatown, Little India, Kampong Glam and the areas outside the tourist sections that are the cultural heart of the city.
+It's here when visiting the neighborhood Markets & Shops and dining on local cuisine at the Hawkers, that you will discover and learn about the daily lives of the Singapore people.
+If you have a desire to experience more of Singapore and tell a better story with your pictures, you'll have to dive into the busy streets and get off the beaten trek.

 Consider extending your holiday in Singapore and dividing your Hotel itinerary, The Marina Bay Area Hotel’s, Chinatown Hotel’s, or Little India Hotel’s .
 This will put you right in the middle of the action and make it super easy to explore these incredible neighborhoods.
 Trust me there are rooms to accommodate every budget.